 While this has been good news for savers in recent years, rates have now started to fall

-Other analysts expect that the recent rise in the inflation rate will deter the Bank of England from cutting rates more aggressively this year**.
-However, City investors are still predicting another two cuts in 2024.
+Some analysts expect that the recent rise in the inflation rate will deter the Bank of England from cutting rates more aggressively this year.
+After a narrow 5-4 decision to cut the base rate to 4% in August, it’s uncertain whether or not the Bank of England will make further cuts in 2025.

 The MPC reviews and announces the base rate eight times a year (approximately every six weeks).
 You can view the upcoming dates for 2025 on the BoE website.